Frequently Asked Questions

 Is storage available?

 Due to limited space in the storage room of each residence hall, students must keep their dressers, desks and chairs in their rooms.
-Bed frames and mattresses may be placed in storage, but must be returned to their proper placement in the room when the student moves out.
-There is limited storage space offered to students during the summer.
+Bed frames and mattresses may be placed in storage, but must be returned to their proper placement in the room when the student moves out to avoid a fine.

 Can I rent a loft?

-For your convenience, Housing has partnered with Campus Lofts to rent lofts to students lofts are rented either as single lofts for one student or L-lofts for two students.
-Lofts will be delivered to campus at move in and picked up in April by Campus Lofts so there is no need to store them at home during the summer.
+For your convenience, Housing has partnered with College Products to rent lofts to students.
+Lofts are rented either as single lofts for one student or L-lofts for two students.
+Lofts will be delivered to campus at move in and stored on campus during a set date so there is no need to store them at home during the summer.
 Adrian College’s twin size mattresses fit on these lofts.

 Are there guidelines if I want to build my own loft?